current, Employee, Manager, Office

 It was at this stage that Florence returned to school, she had lost her original place in school and she completed form 2 in another school.
 Her brother got married and now there was no fees available for Florence.

 When she was 18 years old she got married to Peter.
-They have 4 children the oldest is Veronica, who is 17 years and has special needs, she stays at home where Peter is her carer.
-Then there are three boys Mwiza (14 years, form 1) Abel (11 years, standard 7) and Gracious (9 years, Standard 4)
+They has 5 children the oldest is Veronica, who is 17 years and has special needs, she stays at home where Peter is her carer.
+Then there are three boys Mwiza (14 years, form 1), Abel (11 years, standard 7), Gracious (9 years, Standard 4) and Hopejohn (4 months).

 (Peter is one of the nicest, most caring and supportive men I have ever met.
 He has enabled Florence to excel at what she is doing because of the support she gets from her husband, which is how it should be, of course.)